-Since there are over 300 sources of headaches, and neck-headache is now known to be responsible for about 20% of headaches, your headache may stem from a problem that neck-headache treatment is not able to help relieve.
-In other words a skilled Physical Therapist will refer you accordingly if you have symptoms that could indicate different cause for your headache other than this.. and in the process you may be directed towards further investigations and tests that may assist your diagnosis and subsequent treatment by your Doctor.
+Since there are over 300 sources of headaches, and neck-headache, it is now known to be responsible for about 20% of headaches.
+Your headache may stem from a problem that neck-headache treatment is not able to help relieve.
+In other words a skilled Physical Therapist, will refer you accordingly if you have symptoms that could indicate different cause for your headache. and in the process you may be directed towards further investigations and tests that may assist your diagnosis and subsequent treatment by your Doctor.

 Chiropractic & Physiotherapy Health Centre